yanlynnnnn/tp/docs/UserGuide.md

 {Format explanation / limitation}

-Example:
+Example :

 If you are unsure of the commands that GrAB3 offered.

 You can follow the steps below to get a full list of all the commands.

-Steps:
+Steps :
 1. Type `help` into the command box.
 1. Press `Enter` to execute.

-Outcome:
+Outcome :

 1. GrAb3 will switch to the *Help* tab.